mathesar-foundation/mathesar/docs/docs/installation/debian-manual.md

 ```sh
 rm -f /etc/nginx/sites-enabled/default
 ```
-Next we will create a new site:
+Next we will create a new site.
+Begin by creating the http file in '/etc/nginx/sites-enabled'.
 ```sh
 touch /etc/nginx/sites-enabled/http
 ```
+Now, we can add our custom directives to the file.
+You can copy/paste this in your terminal and run it.
 ```sh
 echo "server_tokens off;